-Werewolf films have gone from the sublime to the ridiculous.
+Werewolf movies have gone from the sublime to the ridiculous.
 For every An American Werewolf In London there’s a My Mom’s A Werewolf to brings us back down to earth.
 Here’s the 10 best.

 The werewolf movie.
 A genre that has stuttered its way through the decades with films ranging from the sublime (An American Werewolf In London) to the distinctly average (Cursed) to the ridiculous (My Mom’s A Werewolf).
 There has always been something more terrifying about the werewolf than its more popular mythological cousin the vampire, but whereas the bloodsuckers have been shown in all manner of lights (from comedy to character-study to postmodern revisionism) the werewolf has continued to get a bad reputation.
 And much of that has been down to its unfairly poor showing on the big screen.